Chicago Pelvic

 • Hip External Rotator Stretch: Lie on your back, place one ankle over the opposite thigh, and pull both legs toward your chest.

-Local Pelvic Floor Relaxation Techniques
+Direct Pelvic Floor Relaxation Techniques

 Pelvic Wands and Dilators

-• Pelvic Pain Syndromes: Chronic pelvic pain, levator ani syndrome, and vulvodynia can arise from overactive pelvic floor muscles.
+• Pelvic Pain Syndromes: Chronic pelvic pain, levator ani syndrome, vaginismus, and vulvodynia can arise from overactive pelvic floor muscles.

 • Dyspareunia: Pain during intercourse, often due to tight or hypertonic pelvic floor muscles.

 • Urinary Dysfunction: Symptoms such as urinary urgency, frequency, and incomplete emptying can result from an inability to relax the pelvic floor.
+Conditions like interstitial cystitis or over active bladder syndrome often involve overactive pelvic floor muscles.

 • Bowel Dysfunction: Constipation, straining, and incomplete evacuation may occur when the pelvic floor muscles do not relax properly.